StigNygaard/lastfm-widgets/services/README.md

 | `proxy_use` | No | If set to `mem`, the *in-memory* proxy-cache is used.
 Otherwise *Deno KV* proxy-cache is used (default and generally recommended).                                                                                        |
 | `webpage_show` | No | If set to `demo`, the demo-page is shown on the deployed site.
 Otherwise a "promotion page" pointing to [the *official* demo site/page](https://lastfm-widgets.stignygaard.deno.net/) is shown (default and recommended). |

 Actually, the proxy in "KV-mode" uses a "two-level cache" implementation.
-KV is the "primary cache", but in-memory cache is also used for a "first-level cache".
+KV is the "primary cache", but in-memory cache is also used for a non-persistent - possibly short-living - "first-level cache".

 The proxy is served from `/proxy-api` on the deployed site.
 Set the `backend` attribute on your widget to point to this address.